 You may also like to experiment with the program WHEN.
 EXE in the prac kit, which creates a graphical output of a timetable for selected subjects and explores whether apparent clashes can be resolved.
-It does this by using a "backtracking" approach similar to ones you might have seen in other courses.
+It does this by using a recursive "backtracking" approach to that used to solve the N Queens problem that you may have seen elsewhere.

 The file KEY summarizes the mnemonic codes used for choosing subjects in the WHEN and CLASH programs.

-Demonstration program showing use of Infile, OutFile and SymSet classes
+Demonstration program showing use of InFile, OutFile and IntSet classes